openmindculture/sw-IngoSCostTransparency/README.md

 Inspired by potential customers' requirements and based on [Ingo Steinke](https://www.ingo-steinke.com/)'s [Shopware 6 Theme/Plugin Development Template](https://github.com/openmindculture/IngoSDev6CertPrep), [IngoSCostTransparency (`sw-IngoSCostTransparency`)](https://github.com/openmindculture/sw-IngoSCostTransparency) is a free and open-source extension for Shopware 6 that adds optional additional product details as custom fields with responsive and accessible graphic percentage display on the product details.

+TODO: add a more specific purpose / use case!

 Colors default to theme colors but can be modified by overwriting custom CSS properties.
 Label captions can be configured in the extension configuration.

+There is a short [German description](./LIESMICH.md).

 ## Configuration